Also known as:Promyelocytic Leukemia/Retinoic Acid Receptor Alpha [PML-RARA t(15;17)(q22;q12)]; Acute Promyelocytic Leukemia; AML-M3

 If a person has abnormal promyelocytes in the blood and bone marrow and has the PML-RARA gene sequence, then the person is diagnosed as having APL.

 When monitoring treatment, a decrease in the amount of PML-RARA in the blood or bone marrow over time means the person is responding to treatment.
 If the number of cells that have PML-RARA drops below the test's detection limit and the person's blood cell counts are normal, then the person is considered to be in remission.
-An increase in PML-RARA levels over time indicates disease progression or recurrence.
+An increase in PML-RARA levels over time indicates disease progression or relapse.

 If a person with APL is not positive for the PML-RARA gene sequence, then that person may not be given ATRA therapy and PML-RARA molecular testing cannot be used to monitor the person.